Considerations When Hiring A House Cleaner

 Rhode Island law states that any employer with 1 or more employees must have a valid Workers Comp. insurance policy in place.
 If you hire an independent cleaning lady and she shows up to your home with workers in tow, that is a huge red flag.
-Those workers are her employees and if she doesn’t have the proper insurance in place, you may find yourself responsible if they get injured on your property.
+Those workers are her employees and if she doesn’t have the proper insurance in place, you may find yourself responsible if they are injured on your property.

-– Maid slips and falls in client’s driveway while walking into the home to clean.
+– Maid slips and falls in the client’s driveway while walking into the home to clean.
 Awarded $25,000

-– Maid accidentally drops a bucket of water on wood stairs inside home, doesn’t clean it up well and then subsequently slips on the water and falls.
+– Maid accidentally drops a bucket of water on wood stairs inside the home, doesn’t clean it up well and then subsequently slips on the water and falls.
 Awarded $4,000

 Does the company do background checks on new hires?

 Is the company legit?
-Or are they a “trunkslammer”?
+Or are they a “trunk slammer”?

 Does the cleaning service misclassify its staff?

-Beware of cleaning services who present their staff as their employees but actually have them classified as independent contractors.
+Beware of cleaning services who present their staff as their employees but have them classified as independent contractors.
 Does the company use company cars?
 Provide company supplied cleaning chemicals and equipment?
 Does the company direct the work of the cleaner?
-If so chances are their staff are actually employees but they have misclassified them as independent contractors to avoid paying payroll taxes and workers comp. insurance premiums.
+If so, chances are their staff are employees, but they have misclassified them as independent contractors to avoid paying payroll taxes and workers comp. insurance premiums.
 Payroll taxes and insurance can easily add 30-40% to a company’s labor expenses which is why it is so tempting for companies to try and skirt the rules by misclassifying staff.